Mark Chapter Ten

 Mark 10:23-25

-Jesus looked around and said to his disciples, 'How hard is it for the rich to enter the kingdom of God!'
-The disciples were amazed at his words.
-But Jesus said again, 'Children, how hard it is to enter the kingdom of God!
-It is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.'
+Yeshua looked around and said to his talmidim, "How hard it is going to be for people with wealth to enter the Kingdom of God!"
+The talmidim were astounded at these words; but Yeshua said to them again, "My friends, how hard it is to enter the Kingdom of God!
+It's easier for a camel to pass through a needle's eye than for a rich man to enter the Kingdom of God."

 Jesus repeated Himself and explained how difficult it was for the rich to give up their self reliance and to trust in Him.
 He calls them "children" as they were still at the beginning of their understanding of the ways of God.
 The camel was the largest animal in the land and the eye of the needle was the smallest of openings.
 He used this contrast in sizes to see how it was impossible under human strength.
 No matter how hard you tried or how much time you spent in it, you were not going to be able to push a camel through that opening.